 Linen provided Towels provided Dishwasher Cooker Fridge Washing Machine Television High Chair Cot WiFi

 Twin Beds 1

-Details Gas central heating with woodburning stoves Electric oven and gas hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x TVs with Freeview, Wii with games, WiFi, selection of books and games Fuel, power and starter pack for stoves included in rent Bed linen and towels included in rent Travel cot, highchair and stairgate on request Roadside parking 2 mins walk, pay and display car park nearby Shared rear patio area with furniture Sorry, no pets and no smoking Shops and pub 1 min walk Note: Shared alleyway leading to rear of property Note: Neighbours have shared access across the patio area
+Gas central heating with woodburning stoves Electric oven and gas hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x TVs with Freeview, Wii with games, WiFi, selection of books and games Fuel, power and starter pack for stoves inc in rent Bed linen and towels inc in rent Travel cot, highchair and stairgate on request Roadside parking 2 mins walk, pay and display car park nearby Shared rear area with clothes line Sorry, no pets, no smoking and no candles in the property Shops and pub 1 min walk Note: Shared alleyway leading to rear of property Note: Neighbours have shared access across the patio area

 Changeover Day Sat

 should only be used to get a rough idea of the cottage location.

 Get an Ordnance Survey map covering the Sedbergh area.